emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The Basic-Password-Auth-Req TLV is used by the authentication server to request a username and password from the peer.
 It contains an optional user prompt message for the request.
-The peer is expected to obtain the username and password and send them in a Basic- Password-Auth-Resp TLV.
+The peer is expected to obtain the username and password and send them in a Basic-Password-Auth-Resp TLV.

 The Basic-Password-Auth-Req TLV is defined as follows: